-9.7 Support local policymaker understanding of the science-policy connections of nutrient management and cost-effectiveness of water quality protection policies
+9.7 Support local policymaker understanding of the cost-effectiveness of water quality protection policies

-Key Message: Supporting policymakers with the best available science and information about cost-effective nutrient management strategies, and communicating those concepts clearly and consistently, can lead to water quality outcomes with a high return on investment.
-An organizational ombudsman could serve as an impartial conduit for sharing critical information, and establish policies and procedures for effective communication of issues to policymakers.
+Key Message: Supporting policymakers with the best available science and information about cost-effective nutrient management strategies—and communicating those concepts clearly and consistently through trusted advisors—can lead to water quality outcomes with a high return on investment.

 Importance

-Water policy is at the heart of Florida’s trillion-dollar economy, thriving communities, and quality of life.
-Healthy waters sustain Florida’s primary economic engines of tourism, recreation, and agriculture.
-Once impaired, water quality is difficult and expensive to restore.
-Recent destructive algal blooms have made water quality protection and improvement a priority policy issue in Florida.
-In 2019, Governor Ron DeSantis proclaimed that “Protection of water resources is one of the most critical issues facing our state and requires immediate action,” and issued Executive Order 19-12 “Achieving More Now for Florida’s Environment.”
-Community-driven demand for improved water quality has also animated political leadership in Sarasota County, including congressional representatives, state legislators, county commissioners, and city council members.
+Water policy is central to Florida’s trillion-dollar economy, vibrant communities, and quality of life.
+Healthy waters sustain the state’s key economic drivers: tourism, recreation, and agriculture.
+Once water quality becomes impaired, it is difficult and costly to restore.
+Recent harmful algal blooms have elevated water quality protection as a top policy issue in Florida.
+Community-driven demand for cleaner water has also energized political leadership in Sarasota County, including congressional representatives, state legislators, county commissioners, and city council members.

-Effective policymaking can be hindered by knowledge gaps, uncertainty, complexity, and competing interests and priorities.
-Supporting policymakers with the best available science and information about cost-effective nutrient management strategies can lead to policies with a high return on investment (see Chapter 9.2).
+Effective policymaking can be hindered by knowledge gaps, uncertainty, complexity, and competing priorities.
+State-level legislative preemptions further challenge local policymakers by limiting their ability to enact and enforce stronger environmental protections tailored to local needs.
+Providing policymakers with clear, unbiased, and science-based information about cost-effective nutrient management strategies can improve decision-making and yield high-impact outcomes (see Chapter 9.2).

 Overview